-In accordance with FGS Guidelines & Regulations, there are a number of prohibited species which should be dug up and removed, bagged and placed in the trash barrels after removal.
+In accordance with FGS Guidelines & Regulations, there are a number of prohibited species which should be dug up and removed, bagged and placed in the dumpster after removal.

 As a general rule, when digging up/removing invasive plants, use a pitchfork or hand tool with long tines to loosen the dirt rather than a shovel—using a shovel may simply cut off roots/pieces which will easily grow back.